nathanziarek/nathanziarek.github.io/_posts/2015-08-09-who-at-pintrest-thought-this-was-a-good-idea.md

 ---
 layout: article
 title: UGH Interface of the Week
-excerpt: Who at Pintrest thought this was a good idea?
+snippet: Who at Pintrest thought this was a good idea?
 permalink: ugh-interface-of-the-week
 published: true
 author: Nathan Ziarek